-In May or June, a camp is held for all incoming freshmen or new students to the program.
+During the Spring Semester, camps are held for all incoming freshmen or new students to the program.
 It is a time for these students to get to know the directors and student leaders, become familiar with the high school facilities, learn basic marching and playing fundamentals, and have a good time.
-They will receive the music played in the stands during football games, and will get an idea of how things work for summer band camp and the marching season.
+They will receive the music played in the stands during football games and will get an idea of how things work for summer band camp and the marching season.
 By the time this camp is concluded, these new students will feel like returning band members when summer band camp arrives in late July/early August.